SolidLabResearch/WhatsInAPod/content/graph_centric.md

 - A policy states that professional contact names can be publicly readable.
 - A policy states that contacts' phone numbers are only visible to Sasha.
 - The provenance of Lucian's phone number is a specific email.
-- We trust that the test result is unmodified and accurate, because it is certified by a medical professional.
+- We trust the test result of 2022-10-15 is unmodified and accurate, because it is certified by a medical professional.

 Below is one possible Web API on top of this pod